 In the City, building affordable housing is challenging without financial assistance.
 The City can facilitate development of new affordable housing that targets lower-income households by providing a regulatory environment that streamlines project review and minimizes development fees, and that welcomes partnerships with developers.

-GOAL H-3: A HOUSING SUPPLY TO MEET THE NEEDS OF EXTREMELY LOW-, VERY LOW-, LOW-, AND MODERATE-INCOME HOUSEHOLDS and people experiencing homelessness.
+GOAL H-3: A HOUSING SUPPLY TO MEET THE NEEDS OF EXTREMELY LOW-, VERY LOW-, LOW-, AND MODERATE-INCOME HOUSEHOLDS

 Policy H-3.1 Special Housing Needs.